-In Admin configuration, the System Firmware enforces that a maintenance transaction can only end when it is consistent or canceled by an erase.
+It also enforces that a maintenance transaction can only end when it is consistent or canceled by an erase.

 6.21 Static attribute initialisation (FMT\MSA.3) / Loader

 In Admin configuration, the System Firmware provides restrictive default values for the Flash Loader security attributes.